LF-digitala-kanaler/LFDS/content/components/web/motions/animation.md

 ---
 template: ComponentPage
 category: Motions
-title: Animations
+title: Animation
-intro: Animations preamble
+intro: Animation preamble
 previewImage: ''
+backgroundColor: '#f3f3f3'
 excerpt: >-
-  This is placeholder text
+  This is placeholder text that our web designers put here to make sure words appear properly on your website.
+This text is going to be replaced once the website is completed.
+You are currently reading text that is written in English, not any other language.
 tabs:
   - content: content code
     name: Code